oreqizer/rust-notes/28_async.md

 }
 ```

-The `async/await` syntax gets compiled to a finite state machine that executes
+Futures are executed by calling the `poll` function, which advances them into
-when the `poll` function is called.
+their next state.

-When the coroutine executes and needs to wait before proceeding, it returns
+When the coroutine executes and hasn't reached its final state yet, it returns
 `Poll::Pending` and marks itself back to be polled via `cx` when it is ready.

 When the coroutine is polled and finishes execution, it returns `Poll::Ready(T)`